Home / Comparisons / Rocket Languages vs Pimsleur

 Verdict: Which Language App Is Better?

 So, should you use Rocket Languages or Pimsleur to learn a new language?
-Honestly, this is a really tough comparison to tease out a clear winner.
-Yet, at the end of the day, if I could only use one app for the rest of my life, I would go with Rocket Languages.
+Honestly, this is a tough comparison to tease out a clear winner.
+These are two of our highest rated programs, so you’re getting quality instruction either way.
+Yet at the end of the day, if I could only use one app, I would go with Rocket Languages.

 How do Pimsleur and Rocket Languages compare?

-The language courses from Pimsleur and Rocket Languages are actually very similar insofar as they both revolve around interactive audio lessons with fluent speakers.
-Yet, Rocket Languages offers more in-depth grammar explanations, while Pimsleur offers the better digital experience.
+The language courses from Pimsleur and Rocket Languages are actually very similar.
+They both revolve around interactive audio lessons with fluent speakers.
+Where they differ: Rocket Languages offers more in-depth grammar explanations, while Pimsleur offers the better digital experience.

 Which is better, Pimsleur or Rocket Languages?